casework/CASE-Utility-RDFDiff/README.md

 ```

 ### Unit Tests
+The ontology validator
-The ontology verifier is heavily reliant on 3rd pary libraries, primarily RDFlib.
+is heavily reliant on 3rd pary libraries, primarily RDFlib.
 RDFLib is under heavy development.
 To ensure compatability with new releases
 unit tests have been written to check for consistency.